Death Must Die vs Halls of Torment: Which Hard Survivors-Like Wins?

 For the newest entries pushing the format, our guide to the best indie roguelites of 2026 keeps the list current.

 If the appeal is a challenging survivors-like with a strong identity, Granny's Rampage is worth a look alongside these two.
 Its Enrage mechanic at low health turns the danger zone into a high-risk gamble rather than a simple death sentence, which adds a tension neither Death Must Die nor Halls of Torment quite replicates.
-A gun-toting grandmother against five stages of demonic suburbia, it lands on Steam June 22, 2026, is on Android now, and has zero microtransactions.
+A gun-toting grandmother against five stages of demonic suburbia, it landed on Steam on June 22, 2026, is on Android now, and has zero microtransactions.

 Death Must Die versus Halls of Torment is a choice between reaction and optimization, between active skill and deep building.
 Both deliver the genuine challenge that Vampire Survivors eventually stops providing, and both are among the best hard survivors-likes available.
 Pick Death Must Die if you want to test your reflexes, Halls of Torment if you want to test your builds, and enjoy the rare pleasure of a survivors-like that actually fights back.